Ray Billingsley

 Raymond Curtis Billingsley (born July 25, 1957) is an African American cartoonist, best known for creating the comic strip Curtis.
-It which is distributed by King Features Syndicate and printed in more than 250 newspapers nationwide.
+It is distributed by King Features Syndicate and printed in more than 250 newspapers nationwide.

 Early life

 Billingsley was born in Wake Forest, North Carolina, and raised there in his earliest years.
 Later, his family moved to Harlem, in New York City.

 He credits sibling rivalry with sparking his initial fascination with cartooning.
 As a young boy, he learned to draw in order to emulate his older brother, who studied fine arts.

 Career

 Billingsley contributed early cartoons to Kids, a magazine "by kids for kids" published in Cambridge, Massachusetts and then in New York City, from 1970 to 1975 under the co-editorship of Jenette Kahn (later president and editor-in-chief of MAD Magazine and DC Comics).